D3vil-Design/K1-Hardware-Mods/K1 D3vil Burner Toolhead Cover/README.md

 8. Connect the other end of the Knomi wire to the free filament sensor port on the toolhead board (again, outlined on the pinout shown on the board, Red to V and Black to G).
 9. Re-attach the fan wire to the toolhead board.
 10. Slide the D3vil Burner on to the toolhead and re-attach using the stock screws.
 11. Voíla!
-Re-run input shaping, connect your Knomi following [BTT's instructions](https://github.com/bigtreetech/KNOMI/blob/master/KNOMI_USER_GUIDE.pdf), and you're set!
+Re-run input shaping, connect your Knomi following [BTT's instructions](https://github.com/bigtreetech/KNOMI/blob/master/KNOMI_USER_GUIDE.pdf).
+12. NOTE: When connecting to Knomi Via wifi, in the setup screen, you will have to Add the IP address of your Printer ( Since this only works with Rooted Printers ) you will have to add the IP and the Port (ex: 192.168.1.10:4408 ).

+And you're set!

+If you would like to support the team to fund future projects, you can visit us at our [Patreon](https://www.patreon.com/D3vilDesign).
+We will begin posting behind the scenes projects, beta access to projects in flight, and more exclusively for our [Patreon](https://www.patreon.com/D3vilDesign) supporters.